 Colonia Bosque de Chapultepec I Sección in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Location.
-19° 25.299′ N, 99° 10.734′ W. Marker is in Ciudad de México.
+19° 25.322′ N, 99° 10.762′ W. Marker is in Ciudad de México.
 It is in Colonia Bosque de Chapultepec I Sección.
-Memorial is on Avenida Juventud Heróica, on the left when traveling west.
-The marker Touch for map.
+The marker is outside of the Museum of Modern Art (Museo de Arte Moderno) in Chapultepec Touch for map.
 Marker is in this post office area: Ciudad de México 11100, Mexico.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Museum of Modern Art (within shouting distance of this marker); The Bridge of the Lions (within shouting distance of this marker); Causeway of the Heroic Military College (about 120 meters away, measured in a direct line); Site Museum of Chapultepec (about 150 meters away); Monument to the Children Heroes of 1847 (about 210 meters away); Chapultepec Hill (about 210 meters away); Obelisk of the Children Heroes (about 210 meters away); Museum of National History (about 210 meters away).
+The Altar of the Nation (within shouting distance of this marker); The Bridge of the Lions (about 90 meters away, measured in a direct line); Causeway of the Heroic Military College (about 120 meters away); Museum of National History (about 180 meters away); Site Museum of Chapultepec (about 180 meters away); Chapultepec Hill (about 180 meters away); Monument to the Children Heroes of 1847 (about 210 meters away); Obelisk of the Children Heroes (about 210 meters away).
 Touch for a list and map of all markers in Ciudad de México.